 In my early twenties, I fell victim to that exact thing.
 It made the process much more intense and I saw I struggled with it more than the other older women in the expat community.
 I had no real clue of who I was then or what I was capable of.
 It’s been years in the making to see my identity as a woman shape up, not just a partner.
 I really believe moving abroad for someone you love is a great thing to do, but before you can fortify someone else or a relationship, it’s important to have a grasp on who you really are and who you want to be.
 Period.

-Moving for Love, is it really worth it?
+Moving abroad for love, is it really worth it?

-My expat relationship with Laurens has taught me so much about adversity, adventure, openness, commitment, and seeking out the world and all it has to offer.
+What I know is that my expat relationship with Laurens has taught me so much about adversity, adventure, openness, commitment, and seeking out the world and all it has to offer.
 It’s been an amazing ride with an amazing man who wanted to take my hand and who asked me to trust him.
-As my husband, he’s still leading the way while giving me space and time to flourish on my own.
+As my husband, he leads the way while giving me space and time to flourish on my own.
 He realizes how difficult moving often and far can be, yet he’s always tried to make it rewarding and fun.
 I’m grateful for that.